MediaKind: 2007–2010: Acquisition by Ericsson

 In April 2007, Tandberg Television was acquired by Ericsson.
 Ericsson Television operates as an independent entity.

 The company was honored with its first Technology & Engineering Emmy Award in 2008 for the development of interactive Video-on-Demand infrastructure and signaling, leading to large scale VOD implementations.

 It was also awarded another Emmy in 2009 for Pioneering Development of MPEG-4 AVC systems for HDTV, thanks to the implementation and deployment of the first HD MPEG-4 AVC (H.264) Broadcast encoder.

 In 2010, the company was renamed Ericsson Television.

 In 2011, for the Pioneering Development and Deployment of Active Format Description Technology and System.
 In 2013, the company acquired another Emmy award for the Pioneering Development Of Video On Demand (VOD) Dynamic Advertising Insertion.
 Recently in 2014, Ericsson got its fifth Emmy® Award recognition for its work in developing pioneering JPEG2000 interoperability technology.

 2018–today: MediaKind

 In 2018, Ericsson completed the successful consolidation of all acquired businesses connected to Tandberg Television/Ericsson Television, along with Envivio, Microsoft Mediaroom, Azuki Reach, and Fabrix Video Storage and Processing Platform (VSPP), plus its own Media Delivery Network (MDN).
 This combined business was rebranded as MediaKind.
 It was announced that Ericsson has partnered with One Equity Partners, a private equity firm with expertise in media and telecom investments, to further develop Media Solutions.
 In January 2019, Ericsson transferred the majority of shares in its Media Solutions business (51%) to One Equity Partners as part of a divestment.
 Ericsson itself retained 49%.

+In December 2025, it was announced MediaKind had given the San Jose, CA-headquartered video technology company, Harmonic Inc., a binding offer to acquire its video business segment for approximately $145 million in cash.